dfuse-io/docs/content/guides/graphql/getting-started-python.md

 ## 3. Import the Depencies

-Next, we will start coding.
-The first thing we need to do is to import the dependencies we just installed.
+Next, you will start coding.
+Begin by importing the dependencies you just installed.

 {{< tabs "import-deps" >}}
 {{< tab lang="python" title="main.py" opts="linenos=table" >}}